zsp2233000/MapleStoryAutoLevelUp/README.md

-Example: for creating a full-INT wizard character: python -m tools.AutoDiceRoller --attribute 4,4,13,4 支援問號模糊能力值 python -m tools.AutoDiceRoller --attribute 4,4,?,?
+Example: for creating a full-INT wizard character: python -m tools.AutoDiceRoller --attribute 4,4,13,4

+Example: question mark is allowed if you don't want to assign a value python -m tools.AutoDiceRoller --attribute 4,4,?,?
 ```
 ## Discord
-Join the Discord for more detail discussions
+Join our Discord server for more discussions

 https://discord.gg/DqjtJGNEx7